jasonrclark/tasktastic/src/prd.md

    - Why: Helps users organize and visually distinguish different types of tasks
    - Success: Users can quickly identify task categories by color and filter by them

+7. **Keyboard Shortcuts**
+   - What: Keyboard shortcuts for common task management actions
+   - Why: Increases efficiency for power users and reduces reliance on mouse interactions
+   - Success: Users can perform all common actions without leaving the keyboard

 ## Design Direction

 ### Visual Tone & Identity